 The court of first instance ruling on the application for recognition and enforcement has only limited powers.
-The court can no longer rule on the merits of the case and can only reject the application if the arbitral award violates the provisions of article 1721 of the BJC.
+The court cannot in principle rule on the merits of the case and may only reject the application if the arbitral award violates the provisions of article 1721 of the BJC.